p1aegg/javaw/README.md

-A screenshare tool that scans the javaw.exe processes memory for private and public cheat strings
+A screenshare tool that scans the javaw.exe processes memory for known and unknown cheat strings

 Showcase: https://streamable.com/isduhv